Walk Rhythms, SMS Publishing

 More next week,

-Your gentle weekly reminder: This newsletter is made possible by members of the Explorers Club.
+Your gentle weekly reminder: This newsletter is made possible by members of SPECIAL PROJECTS.
 If you’re enjoying it, consider joining.
 Thanks.
 (We’re just a few folks away from 300 members; help push it over?)

 “Torn from the hills of the English Lake District and currently in the Netherlands where all the nature is tended to or built.
 Plotting escape.”